wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to greater than v3.3

 == Changelog ==
-= v6.9.1 - 31.05.2024 =
+= 6.9.2 - **.06.2024 =
-* New: Added variable `%unsubscribe_url%` in Subscriber Notification
+* New: Added 160.com.au gateway
-* Gateway: Updated Cellsynt SMS gateway
-* Improvement: Enhanced CSRF check in the unsubscribe URL for non-logged users
-* Improvement: Ensured compatibility of Opt-in SMS notification with WooCommerce’s new block-based checkout
-* Improvement: Improved mobile field handler compatibility with WooCommerce’s new block-based checkout
-* Improvement: Fixed and improved issues and styles of the mobile field international flag field
-* Improvement: Implemented minor enhancements
+* Fix: Resolved preferred countries issue in mobile field
+* Enhancement: Improved country functionality and performance
+* Enhancement: Minor improvements

 [See changelog for all versions](https://raw.githubusercontent.com/wp-sms/wp-sms/master/CHANGELOG.md).